Copper/Gold Ratio

 How to Read and Interpret It

-The ratio is most useful as a trend and divergence signal rather than an absolute level:
+The ratio is most useful as a trend and divergence tool rather than an absolute-level signal.
+Key interpretive frameworks include:

-• Rising ratio + rising yields: confirmed reflation trade — overweight cyclicals, commodities, and short duration.
+- Rising ratio + rising yields: confirmed reflation trade, overweight cyclicals, commodities, and short-duration bonds; reduce gold exposure.

-• Falling ratio + falling yields: risk-off contraction — overweight gold, defensives, and long duration.
+- Falling ratio + falling yields: risk-off contraction cycle, overweight gold, long-duration Treasuries, and defensive equities.

-• Copper/gold ratio above its 200-day moving average: consistent with expansion phase of the credit cycle.
+- Ratio above its 200-day moving average: consistent with an expansion phase in the credit cycle; supports risk-on positioning.

 Historical Context